What is the Volunteens Program?

 Fill out a Volunteen application and return to FCML's front desk.
 Prior to being accepted as a Volunteen, applicants will interview with the Volunteen coordinator.

-Please note: Filling out an application does not guarantee acceptance as a Volunteen.
 Applications will be kept on file for one year.

 Example Volunteen Duties